atlasd-geo/atlasd/README.md

 - Benefits of separation of concerns and compute are clear.
 Welcome to the Discothèque, **distrotechts.**
 - We could use some IoT drivers.
 Embed yourself here... wait, uh... **embed your sysems here**... ah, language and culture.
 - We want people to actually be able to use this beast.
 Pull up an **external doc** and begin your mentation... alright, alright.
 - We want contributors to actually be able to contribute.
-For language lighter than code, employ a **technical writer.**
+Than code, language lighter; employ a **technical writer.**
 - Time wasted is life lost.
 Save us, those of **utilities** abilities.
 - Vision and decision make for accuracy and precision.
 Come down amongst the laypeople thou people of **plans** who draw lines in sands.